Ten dead in shooting near Los Angeles during Lunar New Year festivities | Law-Order

 Ten dead in shooting near Los Angeles during Lunar New Year festivities

 When local police first arrived, people were "pouring out of the location screaming," department captain Andrew Meyer told reporters in a news briefing at the scene.
-There was no immediate information about a motive for the shooting or a description of the suspect or kind of gun used.
+At a later briefing, Los Angeles County Sheriff Robert Luna said they believed the shooter, who remained at large nearly 11 hours after the attack, was an Asian man, based on "preliminary information" from eyewitnesses.

+"We need to get this person off the street as soon as possible," he said.
+Earlier on Sunday morning, the sheriff's department said it did not know whether the attack was racially motivated.

 Video footage taken by local news media showed injured people, many of them appearing to be middle aged, being loaded into ambulances on stretchers.
 Seung Won Choi, who owns a seafood barbecue restaurant near the site of the attack, told the Los Angeles Times that three people rushed into his restaurant and told him to lock the door because a man was unloading multiple rounds of ammunition at the dance club across the street.